JosephDoun/orthomap-view-angle-change/README.md

 # Mappov

-Shift the point-of-view angle of a land cover map using a digital surface model.
+Changes the point-of-view angle of a land cover map using a digital surface model.
 Can provide information on building wall exposure during Land Surface Temperature acquisitions.

 _Migrating to C++ / Under development._